erikescher/portulock-keyserver/README.md

 communication partners by requesting information about certificates directly from the respective domains.

+## DEMO
+If you simply want to test what this looks like from the user's perspective, check [DEMO.md](DEMO.md) for details.

 ## Configuration
 This project uses the [Rocket framework](https://rocket.rs/v0.4/) for its web server components and can be configured through its configuration system.
 This means creating configuration